Safety-Gymnasium: A Unified Safe Reinforcement Learning Benchmark: Safe Policy Optimization Algorithms: SafePO

 \section{Safe Policy Optimization Algorithms: \texttt{SafePO}}

-In this section, we provide a detailed discussion of the design of \texttt{SafePO}.
+This section provides a detailed discussion of the design of \texttt{SafePO}.
 Features such as strong performance, extensibility, customization, visualization, and documentation are all presented to demonstrate the advantages and contributions of \texttt{SafePO}.

 \paragraph{Correctness} For a benchmark, it is critical to ensure its correctness and reliability.
-Firstly, each algorithm is implemented strictly according to the original paper (\textbf{\textit{e.g.}}, ensuring consistency with the gradient flow of the original paper, etc.).
-Secondly, for algorithms with a commonly acknowledged open-source code base, we compare our implementation with those line by line to double-check the correctness.
-Finally, we compare \texttt{SafePO} with existing benchmarks (\textbf{\textit{e.g.}}, Safety-Starter-Agents\footnote{Safety-Starter-Agents: \url{https://github.com/openai/safety-starter-agents}} and RL-Safety-Algorithms\footnote{RL-Safety-Algorithms: \url{https://github.com/SvenGronauer/RL-Safety-Algorithms}}) and \texttt{SafePO} outperforms other existing implementations.
+Firstly, each algorithm is implemented strictly according to the original paper (\textit{e.g.}, ensuring consistency with the gradient flow of the original paper, etc.).
+Secondly, we compare our implementation with those line by line for algorithms with a commonly acknowledged open-source code base to double-check the correctness.
+Finally, we compare \texttt{SafePO} with existing benchmarks (\textit{e.g.}, Safety-Starter-Agents\footnote{Safety-Starter-Agents: \url{https://github.com/openai/safety-starter-agents}} and RL-Safety-Algorithms\footnote{RL-Safety-Algorithms: \url{https://github.com/SvenGronauer/RL-Safety-Algorithms}}) and \texttt{SafePO} outperforms or achieves comparable performance with other existing implementations, as shown in Table \ref{tab:compare_with_other}.

 \paragraph{Extensibility} \texttt{SafePO} enjoys high extensibility thanks to its architecture (as shown in \autoref{pic:architecture}).
 New algorithms can be integrated into \texttt{SafePO} by inheriting from base algorithms and only implementing their unique features.
 For example, we integrate PPO by inheriting from policy gradient and only adding the clip ratio variable and rewriting the function that computes the loss of policy $\pi$.
 Similarly, algorithms can be easily added to \texttt{SafePO}.